 - Loosen clothing around the person's neck.

-- Do not try to hold the person down or restrain him or her, this can result in injury.
+- Do not try to hold the person down or restrain them.
+This can result in injury.

 - Reassure concerned bystanders who may be upset and ask them to give the person room.

 - Remove sharp objects (glasses, furniture, and other objects) from around the person to prevent injury.

 - After the seizure, it is helpful to lay the person on their side to maintain an open airway and prevent the person from inhaling any secretions.

 - After a seizure, the person may be confused and should not be left alone.